Nara Station

 Yoshikien Garden

 This is a delightful spot in central Nara, which includes thatched tea houses, a pond garden, a moss garden and a flower garden.
-Formerly this was the site of a sub-temple of Kofukuji, but a private garden was laid out here in 1919.
+This was once the site of a sub-temple of Kofukuji, but a private garden was laid out here in 1919.
 It is named after the little river Yoshiki which runs beside it.
-Yoshikien garden was opened to the public in 1989 and is now completely free for foreign visitors.
+Yoshikien garden was opened to the public in 1989 and admission is free.

 Open: 9.00 – 17.00 (Last entry at 16.30)